-The budget proposal for 2023/24 includes a total capital requirement of £1.6m, which consists of the following main building and infrastructure projects plus some minor works:
+The budget proposal for 2024/25 includes a total capital requirement of £1.8m, which consists of the following main building and infrastructure projects plus some minor works:

-- Brewood The refurbishment of the station is also anticipated to commence in the second half of 2023/24.
-This will be subject to a full business case and funded from the Authority's earmarked reserves, £0.5m. - Abbots Bromley the refurbishment work at this station has now been completed.
-Work on the training tower is scheduled for 2023/24.
-The existing tower is currently out of use, £0.15m - Tutbury, feasibility work for the refurbishment of this station has been identified to commence during the year, with the main building work taking place during 2024/25, £0.15m - Staffordshire Fire HQ, £0.6m.
-This includes resurfacing, lighting and health and safety works and improvement to the fire behavior training site - Sustainable heating solutions, £0.15m.
-This work will look at sustainable heating options for the residual estate, with development and feasibility work to commence at Ipstones Fire Station.
-This is subject to a business case review.
+- Brewood The refurbishment of the station is also anticipated to commence in the first quarter of 2024/25.
+The full business case has been approved by the Commissioner and is funded from the Authority's earmarked reserves, £0.5m.
+This project was originally included within the 2023/24 capital programme and the design and feasibility work has been completed - Abbots Bromley the refurbishment work at this station has now been completed.
+Work on the training tower and training facility has been re-scheduled for 2024/25.
+The existing tower is currently out of use, £0.1m - Staffordshire Fire HQ (general), £0.4m.
+This includes resurfacing, lighting and health and safety works and improvement to the fire behavior training site - Staffordshire Fire HQ (Learning and Development), £0.3m.
+This is to enhance and remodel the changing areas to provide gender neutral facilities - Staffordshire Fire HQ (Stores), £0.1m.
+Options to extend the current stores facility will be reviewed as additional space for Fire and Police is now require - Staffordshire Fire HQ (Environmental Work), £0.1m.
+Options to provide solar panels will be developed to help the site become more environmentally sustainable - Residual Fire Station works, £0.3m. this included work at Stafford, Ipstones and Eccleshall